Adaptive-Resolution Field Mapping Using Gaussian Process Fusion with Integral Kernels: Experimental Results

-The evaluation results are summarized in \cref{T:results} and \cref{F:mapping_results}.
-In all cases, \textit{In.} yields least accurate maps with highest RMSE since it is most sensitive to measurement noise due to missing correlation information.
-In contrast, the other three approaches reflect the smooth structure of the Gaussian random field, as they incorporate covariance information into the map update.
-As expected, the averaging effect caused by merging cells in \textit{ARGP} leads to higher total RMSE compared to \textit{FR} and \textit{GPR}.
-However, \textit{ARGP} shows the same accuracy in mapping hotspots, as required in our application scenarios.
-In terms of mapping efficiency, \textit{GPR} performs worst as it considers all accumulated measurements to perform mapping operations, leading to prohibitively slow updates in online application.
-For small-scale maps, \textit{ARGP} shows no improvement in time efficiency compared to \textit{FR} due to the overhead caused by merging operation and tree search.
-However, as the major bottleneck in mapping is the large matrix multiplication in \cref{E:kf_mean,E:kf_cov}.
-This overhead can be compensated by faster Bayesian fusion update with less grid cells in our approach.
-Another strength of our approach is that it is more memory-saving than \textit{FR}; this is because it spares unnecessary memory consumption, e.g. large covariance matrix, by reducing the number of grid cells used to map uninteresting regions.
+The results are summarized in \cref{T:results} and \cref{F:mapping_results}.
+In all cases, approaches relying on the cell independence assumption yield least accurate maps with highest RMSE and lowest IoU, since they are most vulnerable to sensor noise or sparse measurements.
+This is because they neglect correlations for mapping, which are key for capturing continuous variables.
+In contrast, the four GP-based approaches reflect the smooth structure of the Gaussian random field, as they incorporate covariance information into the map update.
+As expected, the averaging effect caused by merging cells in adaptive-resolution approaches leads to higher total RMSE compared to \textit{FR-GPF}.
+However, all GP-based approaches show the same accuracy in mapping hotspots as well as IoU scores, as required in our problem setup.
+In terms of mapping efficiency, \textit{AR-BCM} performs the worst as it executes large matrix inversion and BCM fusion at every update step, leading to prohibitively slow mapping.
+Note that BCM benefits from parallelizing several GP regressions.
+However, in online mapping scenarios, where measurements are accumulated incrementally, BCM loses this strength. \textit{AR-GPR-IK} is slower than two GP fusion approaches (\textit{FR-GPF} and \textit{Ours}), due to regression using accumulated measurements.
+We point out that by using the integral kernel together with the average measurement model, \textit{AR-GPR-IK} already achieves significant speed-up compared to vanilla GP regression.
+In all cases, \textit{AR-IDP} is slower than \textit{FR-IDP} due to overhead caused by tree search.
+The same overhead is expected in our approach, however, as the major bottleneck in fusion is the matrix inversion and multiplication in \cref{E:kf_mean,E:kf_cov}, this can be compensated by faster Bayesian fusion update with less grid cells in our approach.
+In terms of memory usage, \textit{FR-GPF} consumes the most memory space as it maintains a large constant number of grid cells and a large covariance matrix.
+Among the adaptive-resolution approaches, \textit{AR-IDP} shows the worst merging ability, as indicated by the number of grid cells in the final map.
+This can be explained by heterogeneous states in children nodes caused by inaccurate mapping, which potentially reduces the chance of merging operation.
+Among the GP-based approaches, our new approach achieves the fastest mapping updates and best memory compression ratios with competitive map quality.
+In all cases, our approach outperforms \textit{AR-IDP} and \textit{FR-IDP} in terms of map quality.